 The onboarding process

 Onboarding consists of five steps which must be completed prior to your orientation / start date.
 You will be required to print out, read, and sign paperwork or follow specific directions.
-Do not begin this packet until instructed to do so by your Recruiter.
-Premature completion of this New Hire Onboarding may interrupt your hiring process.
+Do not begin this packet until you have officially been extended a job offer by a Legacy Recruiter.

 Step 1: Schedule an Onboarding Appointment